Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 The good news?
 Just about everything that makes these stocks risky can make them potentially rewarding.

 Like I said, these stocks can make big moves.
 As a trader, you have to prepare to grab opportunities.
-You gotta be ready.
+You need to be ready.

 2 Key Indicators to Check Before Trading Low Float Stocks